srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

-List represents an **ordered sequence** of values where some value **may occur** more than one time.
+List represents an **ordered sequence** of values (objects) where some value **may occur** more than one time.
 It is an ordered collection (or sequence).
 Simply an array of sequence with varying length.
 Internally it follows the insertion order (natural order which is the how the elements are inserted).

 - It can contain duplicate elements.
 We can also insert NULL values.
 - Each element in a list has an index and starts with 0.
 We can also insert an element at specific index.
 If there are existing elements at that index, those elements will be pushed further down.